-\descr{Main Findings.} Overall, our experiments show that:\edc{if we could integrate ``numbers'' (like, exact examples) into this paragraph that'd be better}\gvg{will think about that} \begin{itemize} \item There is a disparate effect on the classes and subgroups sizes in the synthetic data generated by all DP generative models.
-Moreover, this effect is dependent on the specific generative model and DP mechanism -- PrivBayes evens the data while PATE-GAN increases the imbalance. \item There is a disparate effect on the classifier's accuracy trained on synthetic data generated by all generative models -- underrepresented classes and subgroups suffer bigger and/or more variable drops.
-Furthermore, majority classes with similar characteristics to minority classes could also suffer from a disproportionate drop in utility. \item The magnitude of these two effects (on size and accuracy) increases when stronger privacy guarantees are imposed.
-In addition, higher data imbalance levels further intensify them.
+\descr{Main Findings.} Overall, our experiments show that: \begin{compactenum} \item There is a disparate effect on the classes and subgroups sizes in the synthetic data generated by all DP generative models.
+This effect is dependent on the generative model and DP mechanism; e.g., PrivBayes evens the data, while PATE-GAN increases the imbalance. \item There also is a disparate effect on the accuracy of classifiers trained on synthetic data generated by all generative models; for instance, underrepresented classes and subgroups suffer bigger and/or more variable drops.
+Furthermore, majority classes with similar characteristics to minority classes could also suffer from a disproportionate drop in utility.

+\item The magnitude of these effects on size and accuracy increases when stronger privacy guarantees are imposed.
+Higher data imbalance levels further intensify them.
 Also, some generative models are better suited for specific privacy budgets and imbalance levels. \item While classifiers trained on data generated by PATE-GAN perform much better than, or on par with, DP-WGAN, we observe some undesirable behaviors: PATE-GAN completely fails to learn some subparts of the data with highly imbalanced multi-class data.
 With low privacy budgets, it also generates synthetic data with artificially enhanced correlation between the subgroup and the target columns. \end{compactenum}